conrad-blucher-institute/semaphore/README.md

 0. You will need to create a `.env` file in the root directory of the project.
 This file will contain the environment variables for the docker container.
 You can copy the contents of `env.dist` and replace the values with your own.
 1. Launch task in VSCode Debugger: `compose dev up`
-2. SSH into semaphore contianer: `docker exec -it semaphore-semaphore-dev-main bash`
+2. SSH into semaphore container: `docker exec -it semaphore-semaphore-dev-main bash` (if you decide to run the python code without the container, you can skip step 2,3)
 3. Navigate and run command from inside the container as needed
 4. Database can be access using pgAdmin container via: `http://localhost:8888/`.
 For first time login, you will need to register the database in pgAdmin (see screenshots below)
  hostname: `host.docker.internal`, username: `root`, password: `root`